How Much do Apprentices Get Paid in 2023?

 3. Regular Wage Increases: Apprentice pay may increase on a set schedule (e.g. every six months) or be tied to specific milestones or achievements within the apprenticeship program.

 4. Financial Awards Programs: Several awards programs and scholarships offer financial awards and recognitions for apprentices.
 There are local, state and national programs throughout Australia, with thousands of dollars on offer each year to top performers.
-MIGAS invests $30,000 annually in their scholarship program.
+MIGAS invests $30,000 annually in its scholarship program.

 7. Student Discounts: You can take advantage of student discounts.
 These may include public transport, medical care, insurance, gym memberships, dining and entertaining, and tech purchases.